leancodepl/arb_translate/README.md

 See `arb_translate --help` for more information.

-### Vertex AI configuration (for regions without Gemini API)
+### Vertex AI configuration

-Gemini API is not available in all regions such as EU.
-You can still use `arb_translate` but you need to access Gemini via Vertex AI service from Google Cloud Platform.
-Because of that configuration is a bit longer:
+You can use `arb_translate` with Vertex AI service from Google Cloud Platform but configuration is a bit longer:

 1. Create your GCP project and enable Vertex AI by following https://cloud.google.com/vertex-ai/docs/generative-ai/start/quickstarts/api-quickstart